gabrielcancio/isomorphic-app-js/README.md

 ## :computer: Project
-**Isomorphic JS** is a simple app that the purpose is render the same table in two different environments, Browser and Terminal
+**Isomorphic JS** is a simple app that the purpose is to render the same content in two different environments, Browser and Terminal

 ---